lextoumbourou/notes/notes/permanent/The Stepdown Rule.md

 > "We want the code to read like a top-down narrative.
 We want every function to be followed by those at the next level of abstraction so that we can read the program descending one level of abstraction at a time as we read down the list of functions."

+Public methods first, preferably only a few, ensure the module's key functionality is immediately apparent.
 Most intuitively follow this anyway, but it is easy to overlook.

-Public methods first, preferably only a few, ensure the module's key functionality is immediately apparent.

 The exact order you prefer matters less than being consistent.
 The cost of searching through arbitrarily ordered modules accumulates over time.
+Plus, it's one less inconsequential decision a developer has to make.

 Below is an example of a typical module we'd write in Lua ordered with our style guide rule in mind.